|Languages||裕群 | ஜூ கூன்|

 Costing S$436 million, construction of the Boon Lay extension started in August 2005.
 With the opening of the BLE, the East-West Line was extended to 49.2km and 31 stations.

 Joo Koon station opened on 28 February 2009.
-It is currently the western terminus of the East West Line until the opening of the Tuas West Extension.
+It is currently the western terminus of the East West Line until the opening of the Tuas West Extension on 18 June 2017.

 External Links & References